An Important Notice About CAPS Services

 Reason for Appointment

-o Recent trauma (such as sexual trauma, physical abuse, assault, death)
+o In the last two weeks trauma (such as sexual trauma, physical abuse, or the death of someone close to you)

-o Urgent concern that a child is being sexually abused or neglected, an elderly or dependent person is being abused, or a Cal State LA student is suicidal or homicidal
+o In the last two weeks concern that a child is being sexually abused or neglected, an elderly or dependent person is being abused, or a Cal State LA student is suicidal or homicidal

-o Recent hallucinations (hearing voices or seeing things)
+o In the last two weeks hallucinations (hearing voices or seeing things)

-o Recent diagnosis of a new serious illness
+o In the last two weeks diagnosis of a new serious illness

 What You Can Expect During Your Initial Visit